-The Robert Fortenbaugh Memorial Lecture is presented each year on November 19, the anniversary of the Gettysburg Address, and takes as its central goal speaking to the literate general public without abandoning solid scholarly moorings.
+The Robert Fortenbaugh Memorial Lecture is presented annually on November 19, the anniversary of the Gettysburg Address, and takes as its central goal speaking to the literate general public without abandoning solid scholarly moorings.
 The 2022 Fortenbaugh Lecture, Gettysburg in History and Memory, will be delivered by Carol Reardon, the George Winfree Professor Emerita of American History at Penn State University.

 The series was sustained during its first two decades by an endowment contributed by Mr. and Mrs. Clyde B. Gerberich of Mt.
 Joy, Pennsylvania, in honor of Professor Fortenbaugh, who taught history at Gettysburg from 1923 until his death in 1959.
 The endowment has been substantially supplemented by the National Endowment for the Humanities, the Harry D. Holloway Fund, and the Hewlett Foundation.
 In 1990 the alumni and friends of Gettysburg College made special contributions to commemorate the 79 years of combined service to Gettysburg College by Professors Basil L. Crapster and Charles H. Glatfelter, who retired in 1988 and 1989, respectively.
 The roll of donors includes Michael Bishop (Gettysburg ’57), the winner of the 1989 Nobel Prize in Medicine.
 The Fortenbaugh Fund continues to welcome contributions from the friends of the lecture and the College.